+Verify integration activities have been satisfactorily completed.

+Verify that the plans and methods for integrating function channels or divisions of software units or HDL-programmed devices are adequately documented.
+The software integration plan should also identify what is being integrated, define the integration environment, discuss the management of interfaces, and define the integration sequence.

+Verify that there are provisions in procedures to ensure the complete integration of all software units and comprised software modules (or HDL-programmed device equivalent) or any other division of functional parts.

+Verify the physical, electrical, and communications interfaces of the integrated channel or division have been configured correctly.

 Verify that integration test activities and tasks, primary test methods and standards, test cases, test coverage, and acceptance criteria are documented in accordance with Section 03.05.

-Verify that the integration testing accurately reflect the system architecture.
+Verify that the integration testing accurately reflects the system architecture.

-03.05 Testing: The software testing phase consists of unit testing, integration testing, validation testing.
-Evaluate the testing activities of the lifecycle by performing the following:
+03.05 Testing: The software testing phase consists of unit testing, integration testing, and system validation testing.
+This includes software unit testing (or HDL-programmed device equivalent), software integration testing (or HDL-programmed device equivalent), hardware integration verification, environmental qualification testing, and system validation testing.
+Evaluate the testing activities of the system development lifecycle by performing the following:

-Verify that there are provisions documented in procedures to ensure that all software requirements are covered by
+Verify that there are provisions documented in procedures to ensure that all software and hardware requirements are covered by integration and system validation testing.

-Verify that documentation supporting include the following:
+Verify that documentation supporting all testing activities include the following:

 Special conditions and controls, equipment, tools, and instrumentation needed for the accomplishment of testing

-Test instructions and procedures that incorporate the requirements and acceptance in applicable design documents
+Test instructions and procedures that incorporate the requirements and acceptance criteria in applicable design documents

-Test prerequisites and the criteria for meeting these requirements and acceptance
+Test prerequisites and the criteria for meeting these requirements and acceptance criteria

-Test items and the approach taken by the testing program
+Test items and the approach taken (including regression testing approaches) by the testing program

 Test logs, test data, and test results

-Test records that indicate the type of observation made, the results and acceptability, and the action taken in connection with any deficiencies
+Test records that indicate the type of observation made, the results and acceptability, and the action taken in connection with any deficiencies or anomalies

-Test plans, test activities and task, test cases, and test coverage test methods and standards
+Test plans, test activities and task, test cases, and test coverage test methods and standards, and M&TE to support the tests

-Verify that the results of testing are documented, reviewed, analyzed and approved, by a qualified individual to ensure test requirements have been fulfilled.
+Verify that the results of testing are documented, reviewed, analyzed, and approved, by a qualified individual who was not responsible or involved in the design process to ensure test requirements have been fulfilled.

-Verify that there is a documented method to identify and resolve discrepancies between actual and expected integration test results.
+Verify that there is a documented method to identify and resolve discrepancies or anomalies between actual and expected integration and system validation test results.

-Assess whether the process established to incorporate changes to the software due to test results, is adequate to ensure that all test anomalies are documented and resolved.
+Assess whether the process established to incorporate changes to the software or hardware or system configuration due to test results, is adequate to ensure that all test anomalies are documented and resolved.

-Anomalies discovered during testing may impact system software requirements.
-Verify
+NOTE: Anomalies discovered during testing may impact system, software, or hardware requirements.
+Verify that any modifications to the system, software, or hardware requirements to address the anomalies are adequately documented and configuration management activities for these modifications have been adequately performed.

-Verify that DI&C system testing is conducted on a completely integrated system, in which all hardware and software functionality has successfully passed integration testing and have been combined into one final system.
+Verify that DI&C system validation testing is conducted on a completely integrated system, in which all hardware and software functionality has successfully passed integration testing and have been combined into one final system.
+This includes interfaces with other systems (e.g., human-machine interfaces, displays, maintenance and testing equipment, and non-safety-systems).

-03.06 Verification and Validation: Assess the verification and validation activities of the lifecycle by performing the following:
+03.06 Verification and Validation: Assess the independent verification and validation (IV&V) activities of the system development lifecycle by performing the following:

-Verify thatl.
+Verify that procedures are established and implemented for performing IV&V activities.
+The procedures should document the IV&V activities that need to be performed for each lifecycle phase.

+Verify that the IV&V activities identified for each lifecycle phase has been adequately performed and documented.